All Roads: Plot

 Robbie reminisces over happier times with Billy and his family at the old quarry where they often went swimming before Billy died and Robbie's wife left.
-Robbie goes to see Bardosz, a trucker friend of Billy, who is to help him and Cliff get to Canada.
+Robbie goes to see Bartosz, a trucker friend of Billy, who is to help him and Cliff get to Canada.
 He leaves Sam and Cliff in the car.
 While Cliff dozes Sam walks over to a nearby pond and is spotted by a pedestrian, a man who wants to know why such a young child is there alone.
 Robbie returns to find Sam and an altercation occurs, ending with the pedestrian trying to take Robbie's photo and Robbie beating him up and leaving with Sam.

 Robbie tells Maeve about his plan to relocate the family to Canada, but she refuses to cooperate, telling him to take Sam to the police the following day or she will do it herself.

 That night, the task force and Dorsey's people position themselves in the park to await Cliff.
 A car shows up near the meeting location and Tom orders everyone to intercept it.
 However, it proves to be a couple looking for their dog.
 Cliff is nowhere to be seen, and having lost the element of surprise the operation is called off.
 Meanwhile, Cliff has driven to a different location to meet the buyer on instructions from Jayson, who has somehow obtained Ray's phone.
 Cliff is attacked by Jayson and the Dark Hearts, having just enough time to alert Robbie by phone before his car is forced off the road.

 The Dark Hearts torture Cliff for information about his source within their club but he tells them nothing, and they find nothing in his car except a small part of the missing fentanyl shipment and a handgun.
 Frustrated, Jayson uses plastic wrap to suffocate Cliff to death.

 Looking through old photo albums, Perry sees a picture of Billy and Maeve, with the former wearing the gun identified in the trap house shootout - the same gun just found in Cliff's car.
 Emily, having drank too much at a party with her coworkers, arrives home and lashes out at Tom for the conversation she overheard about Ethan.
 The following morning, Tom receives an e-mail with a new lead: the pedestrian who saw Sam has sent the FBI a photo of Sam with Robbie, though Robbie's face is obscured.